data-corentinv/end-user-xai/README.md

 ![The five main components of EUCA framework](fig/euca_compo.jpg)

 The main component of EUCA is the **12 end-user-friendly explanatory forms**, their associated design examples/templates, corresponding algorithms for implementation, and identified properties (strength, weakness, UI/UX design implications, and applicable explanation needs) from our user study.
-In addition, EUCA also provides
+In addition, EUCA also provides a [suggested prototyping method](#prototyping)

 of explanations that are end-user-friendly, meaning users are not required to have the technical knowledge to understand these explanations.
 This is suitable if your XAI system is designed for non-technical end-users.

-The 12 explanation types in EUCE framework are:
+The 12 explanatory forms in EUCE framework are:
-### Feature-based explanation
+## Feature-based explanation
 1. [Feature attribute](#fa)
 2. Feature shape
 3. Feature interaction

-### Example-based explanation
+## Example-based explanation
 4. Similar example
 5. Typical example
 6. Counterfactual example

-### Rule-based explanation
+## Rule-based explanation
 7. Rule text
 8. Decision tree

-### Supplementary information
+## Supplementary information
 9. Input
 10. Output
 11. Performance